I have postponed a September holiday to the USA and Canada with Audley Travel to next year. They...

 - Exceptional service and a stunning location at this Relais and Chateaux property.

-- Intimate feel and personalised touches, with just 29 rooms and 7 suites.
+- Intimate feel and personalized touches, with just 29 rooms and 7 suites.

 - Stunning dishes served on the oldest motorboat in Mauritius, MS Lady Lisbeth.